 & I did walk away from hope.
 I had already walked away from hope.
 Or more accurately, hope had already walked away from me.
 I didn’t ask it to leave, after all; I just noticed one day it had ever-so-quietly departed.

 While I was living in Deep River, I attended my very first Canadian Nuclear Safety Commission (CNSC) hearing.
 Now that was an eye-opener!!
 An eye-opener & life-changer, as it all played out.
-(Of course I had no idea whatsoever then how things would turn out.)
+(Of course I had no idea whatsoever then how things would proceed from that point for me.)

-I was living in a nuclear town where I never breathed a word about nukes (no desire to be blackballed, thanks!), but I’d made friends with some people from Pembroke who’d spent years fighting a disgusting little tritium-spewing company called SRB located down the river in Pembroke.
+I was living in a nuclear town where I never breathed a word about nukes (no desire to be tarred and feathered, thanks!), but I’d made friends with some people from Pembroke who’d spent years fighting a disgusting little tritium-spewing company called SRB located down the river in Pembroke.

 I decided to go to a CNSC hearing in Ottawa with them one time, out of solidarity.
 Just to keep them company.
 Be there as moral support, if you will.